PhysicsX/QTonRaspberryPi/QtRaspberryPiWithDocker6.6.1/README.md

 # Compile Qt 6.6.1 with Docker

-When I started this work, I was expecting that I can create single Dockerfile with different stages where I can switch between them even if they are emulated or not.
-But it did not work as I expected so I created two Dockerfiles seperately.
+When I experimented with this idea, I expected to create a single Dockerfile with different stages, allowing me to switch between them even if they involved different hardware architectures.
+However, it didn't work as expected, so I ended up creating two separate Dockerfiles.

-First we will create rasbian(debian) and emulate it then we need to copy related headers/libraries for later compilation.
+First, we will create a Raspbian (Debian-based) environment and emulate it.
+Then, we need to copy the relevant headers and libraries for later compilation

 Run the command to create rasbian(debian) image.
 ```bash
 $ docker buildx build --platform linux/arm64 -f DockerFileRasp -t raspimage .
 ```
-When it will finish, you will find in the image there is a rasp.tar.gz file under /build directory.
+When it finishes, you will find a file named 'rasp.tar.gz' in the '/build' directory within the image.
-Lets copy it in the same location where Dockerfile is exist.
-Just copy where you pull branch.
+Let's copy it to the same location where the Dockerfile exists.
+Just copy it to where you pulled the branch.
-To copy, it is needed to create temporary container with "create" command.
-You can delete this temporary container later if you like.
+To copy the file, you need to create a temporary container using the 'create' command.
+You can delete this temporary container later if you wish
 ```bash
 $ docker create --name temp-arm raspimage
 $ docker cp temp-arm:/build/rasp.tar.gz ./rasp.tar.gz
 ```
-This rasp.tar.gz file will be copied by the another image.
-Location is important.
+This rasp.tar.gz file will be copied by the another image that is why location of the tar file is important.
 You do not need to extract it.
 Do not touch it.

 Now it is time to create ubuntu 22 image and compile the Qt 6.6.1.
 In one of the previous commands you used DockerFileRasp, this file is written for raspberry pi, now we are going to use only Dockerfile which is default name that means we do not need to specify path or name explicitly.
 But if  you want you can change the name, you already now how you can pass the file name (with -f)